-I thought this book would play more on a psychology level, but instead of throwing tons of rational arguments at you, maybe this solution of showing you a wide array of how short-term thinking has thrown us back might be a lot better!
+I thought Long-Term Thinking For A Short-Sighted World would play more on a psychology level, but instead of throwing tons of rational arguments at you, maybe this solution of showing you a wide array of how short-term thinking has thrown us back might be a lot better!
 Pick the topic that most resonates with you out of the blinks or chapters, find a small step you can take to support long-term thinking in this area and put it into practice!

 What else can you learn from the blinks?

 - How the indigenous people of the Easter Island died out

 - Why the Royal Air Force had to airdrop cats on Borneo

 - How much of global retail spending goes to the top 10 retailers